Sochaczew: Early history

 Some time in the mid-14th century, Duke Siemowit III, Duke of Masovia held here a meeting of Mazovian dukes and notables.
 It is not known when Sochaczew received its town charter; by 1368 it had already been a town (civitas).
 After the death of Duke Siemowit VII, Sochaczew was on February 4, 1476 reintegrated directly with the Kingdom of Poland as a reverted fief.
 King Casimir IV Jagiellon granted several privileges to the town, including the right to hold annual fairs, on the second Sunday after Easter.
 Sochaczew was famous for its craftsmen, the town also had a royal mill.
 In 1478 the building of two churches was completed and in 1487 a hospital was built.
 At the same time, the town frequently burned in several fires (1461, 1506, 1539, 1590, 1618, and 1644).
-Sochaczew was a royal town of Poland, administratively located in the Rawa Voivodeship in the Greater Poland Province.
+Sochaczew was a county seat and royal town of Poland, administratively located in the Rawa Voivodeship in the Greater Poland Province.

 In 1570, the population of Sochaczew was about 3,000, with 211 craftsmen, 17 merchants and shopkeepers, and 394 buildings.
 The town had a wooden defensive wall, and its wooden bridge over the Bzura was very busy: in 1564, the bridge was crossed by 1,900 merchant horses, on their way to Płock and Wyszogród.
 The end of prosperity was marked by the great fire of July 1590, in which one-third of all buildings burned to the ground.
 By 1618, the number of buildings shrank to 110.
 In the same year, another fire destroyed half of the town.
 Further destruction was brought by Swedish invasion of Poland.
 Sochaczew was captured by Swedes on September 5, 1655.
 After five years of fighting, only 13 inhabited houses remained in the town in 1661.

 A route connecting Warsaw with Poznań and Dresden ran through the town in the 18th century and King Augustus III of Poland often traveled that route.
 Sochaczew did not recover until the late 18th century, when several new houses were built.
 Following the Second Partition of Poland (1793), the town was annexed by the Kingdom of Prussia.
 Its population at that time was about 1,100, including 990 Jews.
 The town had 148 inhabited houses, but most of them were neglected and dilapidated.